Darkchaos2/Darkchaos2.github.io/portfolio.md

 A Discord bot I created for the LSU Computer Society's Discord server.
 It allows members to assign themselves roles that allows then to get notification about the game role when people want to play.
 Also contains administrative features like a mass role wiper.

 ### Web-based Intractable Overlay for Streams ![HTML](/assets/i/html.png){:.logo} ![CSS](/assets/i/css.png){:.logo} ![JavaScript](/assets/i/js.png){:.logo} | [GitHub](https://github.com/Darkchaos2/LSUVGS-Smash-Overlay)
 This streaming overlay is based of NodeCG, allowing for a webpage to be animated and changed without having to refresh that page.
-This wepage can then be used to show stream data, such as current players or scores, and for this data to be changed or modified seemlessly while still being live.
+This webpage can then be used to show stream data, such as current players or scores, and for this data to be changed or modified seamlessly while still being live.
 Events are send from the admin panel which then trigger animations to hide the old information before injecting the new information and re-revealing it to the stream.
 It also auto-scales names, for those players who are fixated on using ridiculously long usernames.

 [To see more about how this was used, check out the LSUVGS section](#intractable-tournament-stream-overlay)

 ### Custom Scene Collection Installer ![C#](/assets/i/csharp.svg){:.logo} | [GitHub](https://github.com/Darkchaos2/VGS-OBS-Scene-Collection-Installer)
 This C# program compiles into a single executable which automates the installation of OBS scenes.
-This automatically opens the default location of OBS's installation directory, but also gives the user the option to change it, if thjeir installation isn't the default.
-It then copys assets and pre-configured OBS scenes to this directory.
+This automatically opens the default location of OBS's installation directory, but also gives the user the option to change it, if their installation isn't the default.
+It then copies assets and pre-configured OBS scenes to this directory.

 [To see more about how this was used, check out the LSUVGS section](#Custom-Scene-Collection-Installer)